playcanvas/developer.playcanvas.com/content/en/user-manual/assets/import-pipeline/import-hierarchy.md

 position: 1
 ---

-PlayCanvas supports importing models with the hierarchy of meshes, allowing you to edit the hierarchy directly in the Editor as entities.
+PlayCanvas supports importing models with their meshes as a hierarchy of entities in the scene.
+This allows you to edit the different meshes directly in the Editor.
 Components can be added, attach other entities, move/rotate/scale entities in the hierarchy etc.

 ![Edit model hierarchy in the Editor][edit_hierarchy_gif]